 Spatial Data Science

-Spatial Data Science is an emerging field that combines art and science to explore geographical data through visual technologies.
+Spatial Data Science is an emerging field that combines art and science to explore spatial geographical data through visual and computational technologies to understand why activities and events occur in certain environments or spaces.

-- Practical learning in this major will see you using state-of-the-art computer and software labs, and conducting fieldwork at UC’s field stations in Cass and Kawatiri Westport, or climate stations in Kā Tiritiri-o-te-moana Southern Alps and throughout Te Waipounamu South Island.
+- You will have access to computer and software labs, and conduct fieldwork at UC’s field stations in Cass and Kawatiri Westport, or climate stations in Kā Tiritiri-o-te-moana Southern Alps and throughout Te Waipounamu South Island.

 Spatial Data Science major